Corn Mazes and Fall Farm Fun for Long Island Kids

 F & W Schmitt’s Family Farm — Melville

-The seven-acre corn maze at Schmitt’s is open on weekends beginning September 29 and on Columbus Day.
-This year's theme is "zombies."
+The seven-acre corn maze at Schmitt’s is open on weekends beginning September 28.
 Race your friends and family through the maze, or take your time enjoying the adventure.
 Schmitt's boasts the largest straw pyramid on Long Island and little ones can continue the fun on the playground, inflatables, and pony rides.
+The whole family can enjoy pumpkin and veggie-picking together, and parents will enjoy purchasing fresh apples and fall decor.
 Hayrides at Schmitt’s will delight young and old and are FREE.

 Glover Farms — Brookhaven

-Spend a day at Glover Farms beginning September 29 and enjoy the attractions and friendly atmosphere.
-With a USA theme this year, the 10-acre maze is impressive, and visitors can play bingo for a chance to win a pumpkin.
+Spend a day at Glover Farms and enjoy the attractions and friendly atmosphere.
+The 10-acre maze is impressive, and visitors can play bingo for a chance to win a pumpkin.
 Other attractions include hayrides, farm animals, and a picnic area to enjoy a packed lunch or indulge in the farm’s roasted corn, fresh baked goods, and lemonade.
-The farm is open seven days a week to take advantage of the fleeting warmer days.
+The farm is open seven days a week.

 Fairview Farm — Bridgehampton

 Fairview Farm’s "maize" is eight acres of winding paths through corn that is 10 feet tall.
-The 2018 "100 maize" was made in honor of Marjorie Ludlow, a community member who turned 100 years old, and the farmhouse that was moved to its present site 100 years ago.
+It is open daily from 10am until 6pm.
 Two bridges within the maze offer visitors amazing views of the surrounding farmland, Mecox Bay, and the Atlantic Ocean.
 The maze is stroller and wheelchair accessible.
+The farm also raises and sells heritage pork, pastured chickens, and ducks.
+Be sure to check out their shop for homemade multi-grain bread, jams, and rosemary biscuits!

 Fink’s Country Farm — Wading River

-Enjoy a day of country fun at Fink’s Fall Festival September 22-October 28.
+Enjoy a day of country fun at Fink’s Fall Festival September 14-October 27.
 Included in the admission price are weekend attractions such as the petting zoo, barn o’corn, pig races, bounce houses, live entertainment, hayrides, a corn maze, and character appearances.
 Additional fees are required for the kiddie train, corn cannon, pony rides, and U-pick pumpkins.

 Hank’s Pumpkintown — Water Mill